toshi-kishikawa/OMARU/README.md

 various options can be used according to Snakemake such as:

-    #If you are running MetaLAFFA on a cluster, use:
-    ./OMARU.py --cluster
--
--
--
--
--
--
+    # run OMARU locally:
+    snakemake -s script/OMARU.sm --jobs 10

+    # perform a dry-run locally
+    snakemake -s script/OMARU.sm --jobs 10 -n

+    # run OMARU on a cluster:
+    snakemake -s script/OMARU.sm --cluster qsub --jobs 20

-See the "Executing Snakemake" section of the [Snakemake docs](https://snakemake.readthedocs.io/en/v5.1.4/index.html).
+For more details, see the "Executing Snakemake" section of the [Snakemake docs](https://snakemake.readthedocs.io/en/v5.1.4/index.html).

 ### Step 1: Read QC